rshin808/quickPython/Built-in Datatypes/README.md

 ```

 ##Tuples
-Tuples in the same as Lists, but the elements in them cannot be changed.
+Tuples are the same as Lists, but the elements in them cannot be changed.
 These are defined with ().

 Example Tuple:
 ```python